pablomarin/GPT-Azure-Search-Engine/README.md

    - "gpt-35-turbo" for the model "gpt-35-turbo (0301)".
 If you have "gpt-4", use it (it is definitely better)
    - "text-embedding-ada-002"
 3. Create a Resource Group where all the assets of this accelerator are going to be.
 Azure OpenAI can be in different RG or a different Subscription.
-4. ClICK BELOW to create an Azure Cognitive Search Service and Cognitive Services Account:
+4. ClICK BELOW to create all the Azure Infrastructure needed to run the Notebooks (Azure Cognitive Search, Cognitive Services, SQL Database, CosmosDB, Bing Search API):

 [![Deploy To Azure](https://aka.ms/deploytoazurebutton)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fpablomarin%2FGPT-Azure-Search-Engine%2Fmain%2Fazuredeploy.json)